Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/important/subscription.md

 # /subscription

 >### Information
->**This command shows you your current Zoe subscription status, roles, used and free Zoe points and your benefits.**
+>**This command shows you your current Zoe subscription status, roles, used and available Zoe points and your benefits.**
 >{.is-info}

 >### Permissions needed: